bnjmnt4n/system/README.md

 $ swn # Switch to the new NixOS configuration.
 $ swh # Switch to the new home configuration.

-# Sync Doom configuration to `$HOME/.config/doom`.
-# Only needs to be done on first install.
-ln -s doom ./.config/doom

 # Update dependencies.
 nix flake update
 ```